Top Rated Philadelphia Dog Bite Lawyer

 Pennsylvania Dog Law

-In Pennsylvania, we have our own set of laws that regulate how dog bites are handled.
+In Pennsylvania, we have our own set of laws that regulate how dog attacks are handled.

 One of the key factors in these laws is whether the dog was “dangerous” or not.
 To be considered “dangerous,” someone has to successfully file a complaint against the dog in court, showing that the dog has: